 I can’t seem to find the phrase in any newspapers from before the above mentioned time.
 So it looks like the expression was indeed coined in that year, making it 77 years old.

-- Bill became a trucker.
-The job was simple at first, but it wasn’t long until the long hours took a toll on him.
-So he complained to his fellow truckers, but they basically told him: “Bill, if you can’t stand the heat, then you should get out of the kitchen.”
+- Bill became a truck driver, but the long hours were taking a toll on his health.
+When he complained to his fellow workers, they said: “Bill, if you can’t stand the heat, then you should get out of the kitchen.”